 The definition of a catastrophic illness in this program is economic and is measured in terms of the financial consequences of health care expenses on the family, rather than on traditional diagnostic classifications or acuity of illness.
-A catastrophic illness means any illness or condition in which the incurred medical expenses are not covered by any state or federal program, insurance contract or other resource, and exceeds the established eligibility threshold.
-In State Fiscal Year 2010 (SFY'10), a catastrophic illness was defined in statute to mean uncovered expenses incurred in the care of a child, which exceeded 10 percent of the first \$100,000 of annual income of a family, plus 15 percent of any income over \$100,000.
+A catastrophic illness means any illness or condition in which the incurred medical expenses are not covered by any state or federal program, insurance contract or other resource, and exceed the established eligibility threshold.
+In State Fiscal Year 2011 (SFY'11), a catastrophic illness was defined in statute to mean uncovered expenses incurred in the care of a child, which exceeded 10 percent of the first \$100,000 of annual income of a family, plus 15 percent of any income over \$100,000.

 "Child" includes someone 21 years of age and younger, so that The Fund can continue to provide continuity in financial assistance for the young adult population.
-In SFY'10, the Commission provided assistance to fortynine young adults between the ages of 18 and 21.